-evaluate the efficacy of the Company's existing compensation strategy and practices in supporting and reinforcing the Company's long-term strategic goals; and assist in refining the Company's compensation strategy and in developing and implementing an executive compensation program to execute that strategy.
+- evaluate the efficacy of the Company's existing compensation strategy and practices in supporting and reinforcing the Company's long-term strategic goals; and - assist in refining the Company's compensation strategy and in developing and implementing an executive compensation program to execute that strategy.

-As part of its engagement, Compensia was requested by the Compensation Committee to develop a comparative group of companies and to perform an analysis of competitive performance and compensation levels for that group.
-Compensia ultimately developed recommendations that were presented to the Compensation Committee for its consideration.
-Following an active dialogue with Compensia, the Compensation Committee approved the recommendations of Compensia.
+As part of its engagement, Compensia was requested by the Compensation Committee to review and update the group of companies that we use for comparative purposes and to perform an analysis of competitive performance and compensation levels for that group.
+The specific determinations of the Compensation Committee with respect to executive compensation for the year ended December 31, 2020, as well as the role of the compensation consultant in assisting with those determinations, are described in greater detail in the "Compensation Discussion and Analysis" section of this proxy statement.

 Under its charter, the Compensation Committee may form, and delegate authority to, subcommittees as appropriate.
-In 2019, the Compensation Committee delegated authority to Mr. Yoran, in his capacity as our Chief Executive Officer and Chairman, to grant, without any further action required by the Compensation Committee, stock awards to certain employees who are not officers of the Company, up to and including employees at the vice president level.
+In 2020, the Compensation Committee delegated authority to Mr. Yoran, in his capacity as our Chief Executive Officer and Chairman, to grant, without any further action required by the Compensation Committee, stock awards to certain employees who are not officers of the Company, up to and including employees at the senior vice president level.
 The purpose of this delegation of authority is to enhance the flexibility of equity award administration within the Company and to facilitate the timely grant of stock awards to non-management employees, particularly new employees and promoted employees, within specified limits approved by the Compensation Committee.
 The number of shares underlying awards approved by Mr. Yoran are subject to maximum limits based on a targeted market range of share value and other parameters for each recipient's classification as set forth in guidelines approved by the Compensation Committee from time to time.
 Typically, as part of its oversight function, the Compensation Committee reviews on a quarterly basis the list of grants made by Mr. Yoran.
-During 2019, Mr. Yoran exercised his authority to grant a total of 810,664 restricted stock units ("RSUs") to qualifying employees.
-No other equity awards were granted pursuant to Mr. Yoran's authority during 2019.
+During 2020, Mr. Yoran exercised his authority to grant a total of 685,820 restricted stock units ("RSUs") to qualifying employees.
+No other equity awards were granted pursuant to Mr. Yoran's authority during 2020.